|Bill Nicholson Way, 748 High Road, Tottenham, London

 An enclosed asymmetric bowl is the shape of the new Tottenham Hotspur Stadium.
 Even though it’s a bowl, the ground has four separate stands.
 The ‘Home End’ is located at the South Stand.
 It has a single tier and it can host 17,500 fans–a record-breaking mark for the ground in the UK.
 The North Stand is split into three tiers and this side of the construction is slightly higher compared to the opposite side.
 The East and West Stands can boast with four tiers each.

-The innovational retractable football pitch will not only allow the stadium to host more events.
-It means the potential to host the events of completely different types, such as NFL games, exhibitions, concerts, and much more.
+The innovational retractable football pitch not only allows the stadium to host more events.
+It means the ability to host the events of completely different types, such as NFL games, exhibitions, concerts, and much more.

 Here are some other ways to get the tickets to the new Tottenham Hotspur Stadium.
 They include:

 - The official website of Tottenham;

 - Phone line – 0344 844 0102 (option 1);